 First, talk to your neighbor.
 They may not be aware of the problem, or may not know how to resolve it.
-Share the information from this site with them, or encourage them to request a rodent inspection.
-You will have the most success controlling a rodent infestation in your neighborhood if you and your neighbors work together.
+Share information with them and encourage them to inspect their own property or request a rodent inspection from the District.

 District staff cannot write citations or force your neighbor to remove rodent attractants from their property.
-In most cases, residents cannot be forced to conduct rodent-proofing on their own property.
-For situations presenting a threat to human health or safety, you may also contact your city’s code enforcement department.
+Unless there is a public health risk, residents cannot be forced to conduct rodent-proofing on their own property.
+If you believe the situation represents a threat to human health or safety, you may contact your city’s code enforcement department.

 Sorry, we cannot do rodent-proofing, repair access points, or trap/bait rodents on private property.
 However, we can give you the information you need to do this yourself.
 We also cannot recommend specific pest control operators (PCOs), but we can give you tips on what to look for.
 A PCO should be honest, transparent about costs, tell you what they would like to do and get your permission before they do it.
 They should be up-to-date on the latest technology and information and use an integrative pest management (IPM) approach.
 You can read about what IPM is HERE.